ELEVATE-Project/project-service/README.md

             > Note: Set username and password for the default database to be 'postgres' during installation.

         2. Once installed, Add `C:\Program Files\PostgreSQL\16\bin` to windows environment variables.
-Refer [here](https://www.computerhope.com/issues/ch000549.htm) or [here](https://stackoverflow.com/a/68851621) for more information regarding how to set it. -->
+Refer [here](https://www.computerhope.com/issues/ch000549.htm) or [here](https://stackoverflow.com/a/68851621) for more information regarding how to set it.

+    6. Install MongoDB:

+        Follow the official [MongoDB Website](https://www.mongodb.com/try/download/community) to install MongoDB.

+    7. Install Gotenberg via Docker:

+        1. Download Docker Desktop for Windows from [Docker Website](https://docs.docker.com/desktop/setup/install/windows-install/)

+        2. Run the installer and follow the setup instructions.

+        3. Ensure Docker Desktop is running and configured to use Linux containers(default settings).

+        4. Open a terminal (e.g., Command Prompt).

+        5. Pull the Gotenberg image:
+            ```
+            docker pull gotenberg/gotenberg:latest
+            ```

+        6. Run the Gotenberg container with the following command:
+            ```
+            docker run -d --name gotenberg -p 3000:3000 gotenberg/gotenberg:latest
+            ```

+        7. Verify the container is running.
+You should see the Gotenberg container listed after running the below command.
+            ```
+            docker ps
+            ```

 ## Installation